Published : May 26, 2019

 At last the debt instruments includes corporate bonds and other debt instruments of central and state governments, Local bodies, Institutions, Public sector units, and Banks.

 For a detailed list of instruments that NSE permits for trading, you can click here.

-The primary capital market is a part of a capital market.
+The primary capital market is a part of the capital market.
 This market is basically for issuing new securities in the market.
 Private companies, governments or public sector companies participate in primary markets.
 They come up with an initial public offering (IPO).
-These companies and institutions can also come up with right issues and debt instruments through primary market.
+These companies and institutions can also come up with the right issues and debt instruments through the primary market.

 We also call the primary market as the new issue market (NIM).

-We call primary capital market in short as the primary market.
-Similarly, in short, we call secondary capital market as the secondary market.
+We call the primary capital market in short as the primary market.
+Similarly, in short, we call the secondary capital market as the secondary market.

 This helps in deciding when to invest through IPO, right issue or participate in the private placement and when to buy sell from the secondary market.